nv-legate/legate.core/README.md

 ## How Do I Install Legate?

-Pre-built docker images containing all Legate libraries are available on the [quickstart](https://github.com/nv-legate/quickstart) repo.
-You can also build Legate Core from source:
+Pre-built docker images containing all Legate libraries, as well as specialized install scripts for supported clusters are available on the [quickstart](https://github.com/nv-legate/quickstart) repo.
+Read on for instructions on how to build Legate Core from source.

 ### Dependencies